Percolation transition in phase separating active fluid: Results

-The peaks in $\chi_L$ is an indication of phase transitions at these regions and each of these transitions corresponds to a structural change, as evident from a detailed examination of configurations in Fig.S2 and Fig.S3 in SI.
-The first transition (Region-I) corresponds to a change from a state with $f_L \approx 0$ to another state with $f_L \approx 1$ where the system forms a porous, space-filling cluster (see Fig.~\ref{fig1}(b and e).
-Around Pe $\approx 20$, the system goes through a structural transition to a MIPS state.
-This state is best identified by estimating the bifurcating peak values ($\phi_{loc}^{peak}$) of the associated bimodal distribution in the local density distribution (see Fig.S2(a) in SI).
-After the MIPS transition, there is a gradual increase in the local density within the dense cluster with Pe (see Fig.S4(a) in SI), indicating an overall decrease in the cluster area.
-There is also a systematic increase in the number of defects and an overall decrease in the global hexatic order (see Fig.S4(b-d) in SI).
-Both branches of $\phi_{loc}^{peak}$ merges at Pe $\approx 300$ when the MIPS state dissolves into a porous, space-filling cluster.
+The peaks in $\chi_L$ is an indication of phase transitions at these regions and each of these transitions corresponds to a structural change {(see Fig.6 Appendix-B).} The first transition (Region-I) corresponds to a change from a state with $f_L \approx 0$ to another state with $f_L \approx 1$ where the system forms a porous, space-filling cluster (see Fig.~\ref{fig1}(b and e).
+Around Pe $\approx 20$, the system goes through a structural transition to a MIPS state (see Fig.8(a) in Appendix-B).
+After the MIPS transition, there is a gradual increase in the local density within the dense cluster with Pe (see Fig.8(a) in Appendix-B), indicating an overall decrease in the cluster area.
+There is also a systematic increase in the number of defects and an overall decrease in the global hexatic order (see Fig.8(b-d) in Appendix-B).
+Around Pe $\approx 300$, the MIPS state dissolves into a porous, space-filling cluster {(Fig.8(a) in Appendix-B)}.
 The observed dip in $f_L$ and peak in $\chi_L$ in region-II is associated with this structural change.
 Further increase in Pe leads to yet another structural transition at {Pe$>1000$,} where the space-filling cluster breaks up into a large number of smaller clusters.
 A peak in $\chi_L$ at region-III captures this transition.
 To test the robustness of the transitions, we have also studied the system in the presence of translational noise of thermal origin.
 This is characterized an additional noise term $\xi_i(t)$ in Eq.~\ref{eq1}, such that $\langle{\xi_i(t)\xi_j(t')}\rangle=2~D \delta_{ij}~\delta(t-t')$, where $D=\frac{\sigma^2D_r}{3}$.
-We note that the transition captured by $f_L$ and $\chi_L$ at low Pe disappears completely, while the transition to MIPS state is now clearly identified (see Fig.S6 in SI).
-The transitions at high Pe beyond MIPS (II and III) however remains unaffected (see Fig.S6 in SI).
+We note that the transition captured by $f_L$ and $\chi_L$ at low Pe disappears completely, while the transition to MIPS state is now clearly identified (see Fig.10 in Appendix-C).
+The transitions at high Pe beyond MIPS (II and III) however remains unaffected (see Fig.10 in Appendix-C).
 This clearly indicates that while the transition at low Pe is also a function of temperature, the transitions seen beyond MIPS are purely dependent on the interplay of the strength of the nonequilibrium forces and the interaction softness.